akowalew/cuda-image-filters/README.md

 ./bin/filter-image <src_image> <dst_image> <kernel_size>
 ```

 where `src_image` is path to source image file, `dst_image` is path to destination image file and `kernel_size` is size of the square-type convolution filter.
 Now, to see the results you can watch them

+You can tune some app parameters using environment variables:

+- `VERBOSE=1` - will toggle verbosity.
+It causes e.g. printing of device attributes
+- `DEVNUM=n` - will change device number.
+By default it is 0 (first CUDA device)

 ## Running `filter` library benchmarks